Substance Abuse Resources in Lowell Drug Rehab, Alcohol Rehab & Detox

 Lowell Outpatient Treatment Programs

 Outpatient drug rehabs in Lowell, MA aren’t as full-time as other types of treatment, which is helpful if you are unwilling or unable to interrupt your daily life as you seek treatment.
-You can keep working and living at home as you attend therapy sessions and meetings, and you don’t have to interrupt your schooling, hobbies or other activities.
+You can keep working and living at home as you attend therapy sessions and meetings.
+This means, you don’t have to interrupt your schooling, hobbies or other activities.
 These programs can also be helpful if you want to remain anonymous as you recover, as you don’t have to explain a long-term absence to anyone in your life.

 Each type of drug treatment in Lowell has its set of pros and cons, and the appropriate choice for you depends largely on the nature of your problem.
 If you have a severe substance misuse issue or an unstable home environment, an outpatient rehab program may be a poor choice, as it does not cut you off from your daily habits and abstinence from drugs and alcohol is entirely voluntary.
 If you need your loved ones to see you through this trying time, a residential program can have drawbacks.
 Before you commit to a decision, weigh your options carefully.
 You may also want to consult your insurance provider to see what kinds of Lowell drug treatment facilities your plan covers.